-Chronic nonbacterial prostatitis is a condition that causes long-term pain and urinary symptoms.
+Chronic nonbacterial prostatitis causes long-term pain and urinary symptoms.
 It involves the prostate gland or other parts of a man's lower urinary tract or genital area.
 This condition is not caused by an infection with bacteria.

 Possible causes of nonbacterial prostatitis include:

-Most patients with chronic prostatitis have the nonbacterial form.
+Most men with chronic prostatitis have the nonbacterial form.

-A physical examination usually will not show anything abnormal.
+Most of the time a physical exam is normal.
 However, the prostate may be swollen or tender.

 Urine tests may show white or red blood cells in the urine.
-A semen culture may show increased white blood cells and low sperm count with poor movement (motility).
+A semen culture may show a higher number of white blood cells and low sperm count with poor movement.

 Urine culture or culture from the prostate does not show bacteria.

 Treatment for nonbacterial prostatitis is difficult.
-The goal is to control symptoms, because it is hard to cure this condition.
+The problem is hard to cure, so the goal is to control symptoms.

 Some people have found some relief from pollen extract (Cernitin) and allopurinol, although research does not confirm their benefit.
-Stool softeners may be recommended to reduce discomfort with bowel movements.
+Stool softeners may help reduce discomfort with bowel movements.

-Transurethral resection of the prostate may be done in rare cases if medicine does not help.
-This surgery is not usually done on younger men, because it may cause retrograde ejaculation.
+Surgery, called transurethral resection of the prostate may be done in rare cases if medicine does not help.
+This surgery is not usually done on younger men because it may cause retrograde ejaculation.
 This can lead to sterility, impotence, and incontinence.

-Many patients respond to treatment.
-However, others do not get relief, even after trying many treatments.
-Symptoms often come back after treatment, and may eventually not be treatable.
+Many people respond to treatment.
+However, others do not get relief, even after trying many things.
+Symptoms often come back and may not be treatable.

-Untreated symptoms of nonbacterial prostatitis may lead to sexual and urinary problems, which can affect your lifestyle and emotional well-being.
+Untreated symptoms of nonbacterial prostatitis may lead to sexual and urinary problems.
+These problems can affect your lifestyle and emotional well-being.